 Needlework Group and KAPS FOR KIDS

 The Needlers knit and crochet hats and scarves for our ongoing ‘Kaps for Kids’ project.
-These items are distributed to local schools, UCM and Rising Hope for disadvantaged children along the Route 1 corridor.
+These items are distributed to local schools, UCM (United Community Ministries) and Rising Hope for disadvantaged children along the Route 1 corridor.
 In addition to the Kaps for Kids project, we make handcrafted items for the October HHSC Bazaar.

 We welcome all needlers to join us.